 Development of Fruits, Flowers and Medicinal plants

-The project for promotion of medicinal plants will be implemented in the state.
-An amount of ₹50.00 lakh is earmarked for area expansion through clusters, setting up of collection centres, Plant Health Management units and for transportation and marketing facilities.
+The project for promotion of medicinal plants will be implemented in the state in suitable AEUs.
+An amount of ₹ 100.00 lakh is earmarked for area expansion of medicinal plants through clusters, setting up of collection centers, Plant Health Management units and for transportation and marketing facilities.
 The scheme will be implemented in selected districts through the Department of Agriculture and arrangements for market tie up will be made with Ayurvedic pharmaceuticals in the government/private sector.
 The scheme implemented with the support of Medicinal Plants Board will be integrated with the project.